HD 224801

 HD 224801, also known as CG Andromedae, is an Alpha^{2} Canum Venaticorum variable star in the constellation Andromeda.
 Located approximately 188 pc away, the star varies between apparent magnitudes 6.32 and 6.42 over a period of approximately 3.74 days.

 Spectrum

 CG Andromedae is also a chemically peculiar star with a strong magnetic field, or Ap star, with a spectral type A0IIspSiSrHg.
-This means that it's a bright giant star that shows narrow absorption lines and unusual strong lines of silicium, strontium and mercury.
+This means that it's a bright giant star that shows narrow absorption lines and unusual strong lines of silicon, strontium and mercury.
 Calcium and manganese lines are weaker than expected instead.
-Other sources report that the stronger lines are of silicium and europium, thus giving a spectral classification B9pSiEu, which has just a slightly different temperature for the blackbody emission in addition to the different lines.
+Other sources report that the stronger lines are of silicon and europium, thus giving a spectral classification B9pSiEu, which has just a slightly different temperature for the blackbody emission in addition to the different lines.